florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Sub Customers (M92)/M92 - Sub Clients EN.md

 # Buying for sub clients

-After sub client(s) were added to the main client, the debtor may buy products for the sub clients from the Florishop.
+After sub client(s) were added to the main client, the debtor may buy products for the sub clients from the FloriShop.
 This may be done in the list view but can also be done per parcel detail view.

 <img src=".Sub clients/media/image5.png">